 It won’t always be possible to tack an extra day on to your trip, but that doesn’t mean you can’t enjoy a little bleisure after the day’s work.
 It’s important, though, to be upfront with your colleagues about your trip plans in advance so they don’t see a photo of you on Instagram lounging in a cafe in Amsterdam when they thought you were tied up in meetings.

 However, Amsterdam is a city that makes it easy to do both.
-The Radisson Blu Hotel Amsterdam is conveniently located in the heart of the city, offering easy access to the scenic waterways.
+The Radisson Blu Hotel, Amsterdam City Center is conveniently located in the heart of the city, offering easy access to the scenic waterways.
 There are also plenty of public transit options within walking distance, making it ideal for business as well as a sightseeing starting point.
 Check out our city break guide for the top spots.

 Traveling for work sometimes means ending up in a city you would never have thought to take yourself.
 But that’s the beauty of it – with work paying for flights, you have more room in your budget to indulge in a new experience.